-What is a Call To Action (CTA)?
+What are Calls To Action (CTA)?

 A call to action is a word or phrase designed to capture the attention of a reader (or viewer) and convince them to take a specific action.
 In a business sense, this action could be to subscribe or buy a product.
 They have been around for as long as marketing has, probably older.
 In the old days when mail was the primary source of communication, they were found spread liberally in magazines advertising themselves or other products.